Lawn Manor Academy

 Lawn Manor Academy is a secondary school with academy status in Walcot, Swindon, Wiltshire, England.
 Its site is next to The Lawn, a public park which was the grounds of a manor house, home of the Goddard family.

 The first school on this site was Lawn School, which opened in 1964.
-In 1965, education in Swindon was reorganised and the secondary schools became comprehensive; around this time the school's name was changed to Churchfields School.
+In 1965, education in Swindon was reorganised and the secondary schools became comprehensive.
+Around this time the school's name was changed to Churchfields School.
+Following its conversion to academy status in 2012, the school was renamed Churchfields Academy.

-In 2000 Ofsted judged the school to have serious weaknesses and put it in the category of requiring special measures to improve.
-In 2004 the school was judged to have improved to Good.

-In September 2011 it became Churchfields Academy.

-In May 2017 the school joined the Royal Wootton Bassett Academy Trust, and from September of that year its name became Lawn Manor Academy.
+In May 2017, the school joined the Royal Wootton Bassett Academy Trust, and from September of that year its name became Lawn Manor Academy.

+From 2016 to 2023, the school received consistent "Requires Improvement" ratings from Ofsted.
+In 2023, the school achieved its first "Good" rating in nearly a decade.